muzikbike/VanillaFixes/README.md

 * https://bugs.mojang.com/browse/MC-177523 - The enderman screaming sound is incorrectly subtitles as its idle sound
 * https://bugs.mojang.com/browse/MC-184622 - The sound for travelling through a portal does not use its subtitle
 * https://bugs.mojang.com/browse/MC-185379 - The baby polar bear subtitle doesn't say it's a baby polar bear
+* https://bugs.mojang.com/browse/MC-204124 - The minecart's underwater riding sound has no subtitle

 Mojang have my full permission to implement these fixed assets into future Java Edition versions.